-Every marketer will agree that research is important, but so often it is pushed to side.
+Every marketer will agree that research is important, but so often it is pushed to the side.
 It could be sliced out for budget reasons, or maybe only cursory research is done due to time restraints.
 Whatever the reason, research isn’t done nearly as often as it should be, considering how beneficial it is.
 Here are five reasons why research should be at the top of your list, every time.

 - Understand your consumer